Botswana & South Africa Safari

 Wildlife of the Delta in the Desert & the Cape Region

-Days 9 - 12 – Friday to Monday, May 2 - 5: Central Kalahari Game Reserve – Deception Valley
+Days 9 - 12: Central Kalahari Game Reserve – Deception Valley

 Please note that EcoQuest Travel will make every effort to adhere to this itinerary, but dates, times, activities and prices are subject to change depending on scheduling and availability.